-An eligible applicant may choose to join or form an SSA with other local educational agencies (LEAs), an education service center, or a postsecondary institution.
-LEAs that join an SSA lose entitlement to their initial allocation; SSA funds must be used for purposes that are mutually beneficial to all members of the SSA.
+An eligible applicant may choose to join or form an SSA with other school systems, an education service center, or a post-secondary institution.
+School systems that join an SSA lose entitlement to their initial allocation; SSA funds must be used for purposes that are mutually beneficial to all members of the SSA.
 Each member of the SSA must conduct and submit a Comprehensive Local Needs Assessment.